| 1999 Country Reports on Human Rights Practices|

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

-The Government permits human rights monitors to visit prisons.
+The Government permits prison visits by diplomats and human rights monitors.

 d.
 Arbitrary Arrest, Detention, or Exile